MissDinosaur/IOT_Smoke_Detection_Data_Pipeline/README.md

     1. Visit the [Kaggle dataset page](https://www.kaggle.com/datasets/deepcontractor/smoke-detection-dataset)
     2. Download the CSV file (e.g., `smoke_detection_iot.csv`)
     3. Place it inside the `data/` directory in the project root.

-    If you're using Docker, ensure this folder is mounted in `docker-compose.yml`.

     For more detailed instructions, see [`data/README.md`](data/README.md).